beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 #### VM Placement.

 The global manager is agnostic of a particular implementation of the VM placement algorithm in use.
-The VM placement algorithm to use can be specified in the configuration file described later.
+The VM placement algorithm to use can be specified in the configuration file described later using the `algorithm_vm_placement` option.
 A VM placement algorithm can call the Nova API to obtain the information about host characteristics and current VM placement.
 If necessary, it can also query the central database to obtain the historical information about the resource usage by the VMs.

 #### REST API.